risk-of-thunder/R2API/R2API.Stages/README.md

-# R2API.Colors - Easy Addition of Colors and Damage Colors
+# R2API.Stages - Easy Registration of Stages and Stage Variants + Stage Utils

 ## About

-R2API.Colors is a submodule for R2API that adds a single unified method for adding both Colors and Damage Colors to the game.
+R2API.Stages is a submodule for R2API that adds a single unified method to register both new stages and variants of stages.

-These new colors can be used on Attacks for adding unique coloration to the damage numbers, and add unique colors to ItemTiers, and more miscellaneous color usages.
+R2API.Stages also hosts an abundant amount of utils to assist in stage making.

 ## Use Cases / Features

-R2API.Colors can be used for mods to add their own ColorIndex and DamageColorIndex to the game, which then can be used in a plethora of scenarios.

-This is done via code by methods that return the ColorCatalog.ColorIndex or DamageColorIndex that will represent said color.

-Alongsided this, R2API.Colors also adds two new Scriptable Objects, which can be used to pre-serialize Color Indices.

-These are the SerializableColorCatalogEntry and the SerializableDamageColor.

-These scriptable objects can later be used for example, in EntityStateConfigurations for serializing the DamageColorIndex of a certain attack in an entity state.
+You can use `StageRegistration.RegisterSceneDef` quickly register a SceneDef to its proper place in a loop (Stages 1-5).
+This method can add both variants and new custom stages.
+To add a variant, make sure the `baseSceneNameOverride` in your SceneDef is set to the same string as the stage you want to make a variant of.
+The method will automatically adjust the weights of any variants you add so each locale (ie: Titanic Plains, Distant Roost, and Siphoned Forest) has an equal probability.
+You can also add variants to modded stages.

+The StageRegistration class also hosts `stageVariantDictionary`, which is a readonly dictionary to grab all the variants of a stage by inputting the `baseSceneNameOverride`.
+For example, if you input "golemplains" you will get a list of SceneDefs with atleast `golemplains` and `golemplains2`.

+`Insert features about Addressable Scripts and DCCS/DCCSPool Scriptable Object here`

 ## Related Pages

 ## Changelog

-### '1.0.1'
-* Fix the NuGet package which had a dependency on a non-existent version of `R2API.Core`.

 ### '1.0.0'
-* Split from the main R2API.dll into its own submodule.